-For the Portfolio Program, after the minimum requirement for member's own funds (3-5% based on the loan program), additional down payment, reserves, prepaid escrow or closing costs can be provided by a gift.
-Receipt of gift funds should be disclosed in the insurance application package.
+For the Super Jumbo Program and the Portfolio Program, gifts are permitted for loan amounts \leq \$1,000,000, after the minimum requirement for member's own funds has been met.
+Additional down payment, reserves, prepaid escrow or closing costs can be provided by a gift.
+Gift funds should be disclosed in the loan application and the following criteria must be met:

-Gifts from individuals are acceptable, subject to the following criteria:
+• A gift letter is provided that specifies the amount of the gift, the date funds were transferred (or will be transferred), and the donor's relationship to the member.
+The gift letter must state that repayment is not required or expected.

-- A gift letter is provided that specifies the amount of the gift, the date funds were transferred (or will be transferred), and the donor's relationship to the member.
-The gift letter must state that repayment is not required or expected. - The donor of the gift should be a relative family member related by blood, marriage, adoption or legal guardianship, domestic partner, fiancé/fiancée.
+- The donor of the gift should be a relative family member related by blood, marriage, adoption or legal guardianship, domestic partner, fiancé/fiancée.
 If other than a relative, the motivation of the donor must be carefully evaluated. - Verification of transfer and receipt of gift funds is required